There are no places remaining on the 2021 HPCC Systems intern Program

 So you're already contributing to the sources right?
 But there are other ways you can get involved in our community during and after your internship, including:

-- Present about your project at one of our community Tech Talks (for those featuring students from last year's program see 16, 17, and 19).
+- Present about your project at one of our community Tech Talks (see episodes 26, 27, and 29 to hear last year's students present).

 - Present about your work at our Community Day Summit.